Holly Bodimeade: Career

 Bodimeade starred in her first lead role as Maddy in the BAFTA-nominated BBC TV drama Summerhill, about the radical school of the same name.

 She went on to appear as Megan in two seasons of the CBBC TV series "Paradise Cafe" filmed in New Zealand and the Cook Islands.
 She has also played lead roles in two BBC Radio 4 drama productions.

+Beyond her lead roles, she appeared in guest episodes of Doctors (2014), Casualty (2015), The Coroner (2015), and Father Brown (2017).
+She has also acted in short films and BBC Radio 4 productions.